 There are decorating myths out there that can make it harder for you to choose and use the right colors at home.
 The most common myth is that choosing a neutral color scheme for your home is easy, and a "safe" choice.
-Neutral colors seem so easy going that it's hard to imagine that they could be very, very, difficult to work with.
+Neutral colors seem so easygoing that it's hard to imagine that they could actually be very, very difficult to work with.
 That's one myth that is easily debunked when you learn about undertones, and why those neutrals are much more complex than you thought.

 The Myth of Painting in All One Color

-There is another decorating myth out there, and it may surprise you.
-This bit of misguided decorating wisdom sounds like this.
-"Make decorating easy by painting in just one color for the entire interior of your home."
-This sounds like solid advice!
-I may be a decorating maverick for bucking this decorating standard, but choosing just one color for your interior can actually be more difficult than strategically choosing a few paint colors, instead.
+There is a decorating myth out there that it's easier to decorate by painting in just one color for the entire interior of your home.
+This may sound like solid advice, but choosing just one color for your interior can actually be more difficult than strategically choosing a few paint colors instead.

-On the surface, choosing one neutral color for your home's interior seems like an easy way to decorate.
+So, why does this myth persist?
+On the surface, choosing one neutral color for your home's interior does seem like an easy way to decorate.
 Here's why it's a popular idea:

 - Painting your home in one color is considered ideal for flowing color from room to room, and is the best reason for using one color throughout your home.

-- It can be less expensive to have just one color painted or sprayed throughout a home, and professional painters often recommend it.
+- It can be less expensive to have just one color painted or sprayed throughout a home, and professional painters often recommend it for that reason.

-- Natural Light.
-The abundance or lack of natural light can change how your color appears from room to room.
-While your living room may be bathed in sunlight, your guest bedroom feels a little cave-like.
+- Natural light: The abundance or lack of natural light can change how your color appears from room to room.
+While your living room may be bathed in sunlight, your guest bedroom might feel a little cave-like.

-- Ambient Lighting.
-Your choice of light fixtures, light placement, and even choice of lightbulbs, can affect how your color appears in each room.
+- Ambient lighting: Your choice of light fixtures, light placement, and even choice of light bulbs can affect how a paint color appears in each room.

-- Exterior influences.
-As a color consultant, I find this to be the most challenging aspect of using one neutral color throughout a home.
-The color cast into the windows from bright green foliage, or red clay soil, or the blue/gray of nearby water, can change everything.
+- Exterior influences: This is one of the most challenging aspects of using one neutral color throughout a home.
+The color cast into the windows from bright green foliage, red clay soil, or the blue/gray of nearby water can change everything.